-Mechanism What this does Controls on point or diffuse sources of pollution under: • Water Resources Act 1991 Groundwater Regulations 1998 And under the Environmental Permitting (England and Wales) Regulations 2007, which replace: Place controls on discharges or disposals of priority hazardous substances; eliminates, reduces and renders emissions harmless.
-Pollution Prevention and Control (England and Wales) Regulations 2000 (See also Section F.6 on Point Source Discharges and Section F.7 on Diffuse Waste Management Regulations 1994 Source Pollution) Landfill Regulations 2002 Waste Management Regulations (England and Wales) 2006 (Agricultural Waste Regulations) Control of Pollution Act 1974 and Food and Environment Protection Act 1985 Bans use of tributyltin (TBT) on boats less than 25m long.
-European Regulation 782/2003 Removal of tributyltin (TBT) from hulls by July 2003.
+Mechanism What this does Controls on point or diffuse sources of pollution under: Water Resources Act 1991 Groundwater Regulations 1998 Groundwater Regulations 1998 And under the Environmental Permitting Regulations (England and Wales) 2007, which replace: Place controls on discharges or disposals of priority hazardous substances; eliminates, reduces and renders emissions harmless.
+Pollution Prevention and Control (England and Wales) Regulations 2000 Waste Management Regulations 1994 Landfill Regulations 2002 Waste Management Regulations (England and Wales) 2006 (Agricultural Waste Regulations) (See also Section F.6 on Point Source Discharges and Section F.7 on Diffuse Source Pollution) Control of Pollution Act 1974 and Food and Environment Protection Act 1985 Bans use of tributyltin (TBT) on boats less than 25m long.
+European Regulation 782/2003 Removal of trybutyltin (TBT) from hulls by July 2003.
 No vessels in European Union waters by 2008 with TBT on their hulls.
 Marketing and Use Restriction under Regulation European Community 850/2004 Bans use of particular substances in the European Union.
-Marketing and Use Restrictions under the Bans or restricts use of priority hazardous Control of Pesticides Regulations 1986 World-wide treaty on Persistent Organic Pollutants substances used for pesticides.
-Bans marketing and use of these substances
+Marketing and Use Restrictions under the Control of Pesticides Regulations 1986 Bans or restricts use of priority hazardous substances used for pesticides.
+World-wide treaty on Persistent Organic Pollutants Bans marketing and use of these substances